Can You Buy a Practice Right Out of Dental School?

 Before I get into the nuts and bolts, I want to be clear that I’m only talking about students who buy immediately after a 4-year dental school program.
 Dentists who go into the military, specialize, or do a 1- or 2-year GPR or AEGD residency get looked at a little differently by banks and would have different rules than I’ll describe here.

 The first hurdle you’ll need to be aware of is that many of the large dental lenders in the country won’t lend to a new grad.
 Full stop.
-There are regional and smaller national banks who will lend to new grads, but they typically have strict requirements.
+There are regional banks and smaller national banks who will lend to new grads, but they typically have strict requirements.

 The most common requirement is that the total loan amount is usually around $350,000.
 That limits the type of practice you can qualify to buy.
 Smaller practices aren’t typically the ones you want to buy.